Vanadyl sulfate

 Vanadyl(IV) sulfate describes a collection of inorganic compounds of vanadium with the formula, VOSO4(H2O)x where 0 ≤ x ≤ 6.
 The pentahydrate is common.
-This hygroscopic blue solid is one of the most common sources of vanadium in the laboratory, reflecting its high stability.
+This hygroscopic blue salt is one of the most common sources of vanadium in the laboratory, reflecting its high stability.
 It features the vanadyl ion, VO2+, which has been called the "most stable diatomic ion".

 Vanadyl sulfate is an intermediate in the extraction of vanadium from petroleum residues, one commercial source of vanadium.

 Synthesis, structure, and reactions

 Vanadyl sulfate is most commonly obtained by reduction of vanadium pentoxide with sulfur dioxide: